-Steps in Computing Your CSR
+Steps in Computing Your CSR2

-Finding Your Farmland – section, township and range numbers
+Finding Your Farmland – Section, Township, and Range Numbers

-- On the left side of the screen, under “Quick Navigation” click on “PLSS (Section, Township, Range)”
+- On the left side of the screen, under “Quick Navigation” click on “PLSS (Section, Township, Range).”

-Finding the section, township and range numbers for your farmland
+Finding the section, township, and range numbers for your farmland: